awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 **To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 1 \(MySQL 5\.6–compatible\)**

-1. Perform an in\-place upgrade of the Aurora Serverless v1 cluster\.
-Follow the procedure in [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.
+1. Upgrade the Aurora Serverless v1 cluster to Aurora MySQL version 2 \(MySQL 5\.7–compatible\)\.
+Follow the procedure in [Upgrading the major version](aurora-serverless.modifying.md#aurora-serverless.modifying.upgrade)\.

 1. Follow the steps in the next procedure for upgrading from an Aurora Serverless v1 DB cluster running Aurora MySQL version 2\.

 **To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 2 \(MySQL 5\.7–compatible\)**

-1. Create a DB cluster snapshot of the Aurora Serverless v1 cluster\.
-Follow the procedure in [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
+1. Convert the Aurora Serverless v1 DB cluster to a provisioned Aurora MySQL version 2 cluster\.
+Follow the procedure in [Converting from Aurora Serverless v1 to provisioned](aurora-serverless.modifying.md#aurora-serverless.modifying.convert)\.

-1. Restore the snapshot to create a new, provisioned \(that is, *not* Aurora Serverless\) DB cluster running a version of Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
-Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.
+1. Upgrade the provisioned Aurora MySQL version 2 cluster to a version of Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
+Follow the procedure in [How to perform an in\-place upgrade](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.Procedure)\.

    For compatible versions, see [Aurora Serverless v2](Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.md)\.